 Drones can access areas that are difficult or dangerous for humans to reach.
 This can improve safety for workers and reduce the risk of accidents or injuries.

-Drones can capture data from multiple angles and heights, providing a more comprehensive view of the physical asset being modelled.
+Drones can capture data from multiple angles and heights, providing a more comprehensive view of the physical asset being modeled.
 This can lead to better insights and more accurate predictions about the behaviour of the asset over time.

 There are a range of examples of how drones and photogrammetry are being used to create digital twins across a variety of applications and industries.
 For example, in architecture and construction, drones can be used to create 3D models of buildings and construction sites.
-These models can then be used for design visualisation, construction planning, and safety analysis.
+These models can then be used for design visualization, construction planning, and safety analysis.

 In infrastructure management, drones can be used to create digital twins of bridges, highways, and other infrastructure assets.
 These models can be used to monitor the condition of the asset over time, identify potential maintenance issues, and optimise maintenance schedules.